Chapter 13:

 “Because she’s pretty,” he replied.

 “What?” exclaimed Lady Evelyn and I in unison.
 Lady Evelyn began to scold the man, who promised that he only had eyes for her.
-I almost forgot I was holding her hostage.
+I had to remind myself that I was holding her hostage.